pineapplemachine/higher/docs/rulebook.md

 TODO: Include links to further reading on these functions

+### Sequence invalidation

+When an array, object, or sequence is modified in any way, then it becomes unsafe to consume or otherwise interact with any sequence that was created from that source and that was not itself responsible for the modification, or that was created from that now-invalidated sequence, etc.

 ### Consuming completed sequences

 It is unsafe to call `sequence.front()`, `sequence.popFront()`, `sequence.nextFront()`, `sequence.back()`, `sequence.popBack()`, `sequence.nextBack()`, or `sequence.next()` on any sequence for which `sequence.done()` returns a truthy value.